Back to the blog

 Preparation Techniques

-Use Lichess database to find most common declines
+• Lichess database to see most common rejections

 Daily Practice Routine

-Play 5 blitz games focusing on one gambit
+Play 5 blitz games and focus on one gambit

 Review games with engine analysis